lopezyaoming/CONJURE/README.md

 ### 3. ComfyUI (`comfyui/`)
 The generative backbone of the platform, responsible for a sophisticated, multi-stage pipeline that transforms a sculpted shape and a text prompt into a high-quality 3D model.
 It runs as a background server process, orchestrated by the Launcher.

 - **`workflows/`**: Contains the JSON definitions for the generative pipeline.
-This is a multi-step process designed for iterative refinement.
+This is a multi-step process designed for iterative refinement, with parallel `standard` and `turbo` versions for most stages.
   - **`promptMaker.json`**: The first stage.
 It takes a single render from Blender and a text prompt, producing three distinct stylistic image concepts (`OP1.png`, `OP2.png`, `OP3.png`).
-  - **`mv2mv[1-3].json`**: The second stage.
+  - **`standard/mv2mv[1-3].json`**: The second stage (Standard Mode).
 Based on the user's choice of concept, one of these three workflows is run.
 Each takes the 6 multi-view renders of the current Blender mesh and the chosen concept image to generate a new, refined set of 6 multi-view images that match the target style.
+  - **`turbo/mv2mv[1-3]turbo.json`**: The second stage (Turbo Mode).
+A faster version of the above.
-  - **`mv23D.json`**: The final stage.
+  - **`standard/mv23D.json`**: The final stage (Standard Mode).
 It takes four of the refined multi-view images and uses a 2D-to-3D diffusion model to generate the final 3D mesh, which is then sent back to Blender.
+  - **`turbo/mv23Dturbo.json`**: The final stage (Turbo Mode).
+A faster version that uses only three views.
 - **`api_wrapper.py`**: A Python wrapper to communicate with the ComfyUI API, allowing the Launcher to trigger these workflows programmatically.
 - **`panel_ui.py`**: Defines the "CONJURE Control" panel in the 3D Viewport for starting and stopping the interaction.
 - **`ops_io.py`**: Contains operators for the generative pipeline, such as rendering images and importing models.
 These are triggered by the UI panel.
 - **`...`**: Additional modules for specific operations.

+### 4. UI Panel
+The CONJURE UI Panel in Blender's 3D Viewport is your main command center for the generative pipeline.

+- **Initiate/Finalize CONJURE**: Starts or stops the main gesture control operator.
+- **Generation Mode**: A dropdown to switch between `Standard` and `Turbo` modes.
+  - **Standard**: Slower, higher-quality generation.
+  - **Turbo**: Much faster, lower-quality generation ideal for rapid prototyping.
+- **Generate Concepts**: Triggers the first stage of the AI pipeline.
+- **Select Option [1-3]**: Triggers the second stage with your chosen concept.
+- **Import Last Model**: Manually triggers an import of the last generated 3D model.

 ---